sravzpublic/careers/docs/open/Software-Java.md

 nav_order: 3
 ---

-IndraSoft, Inc. is seeking a highly qualified Software Engineer to support our Air Force customer at Randolph Air Force base
+Our client  is seeking a highly qualified Software Engineer to support our  Air Force customer.

 Qualifications Required:
 1. Must have an Active Secret clearance or higher